kopptr/svf-acolyte-guild/docs/Liturgies/Mass/Dominican Rite Solemn High Mass.md

 - Extra [[Altar Server|Servers]] may sit in choir, vested.
 They may receive Communion with the core [[Altar Server|Servers]], and one may assist with the [[Paten]].

 ## TODOs
-- 2-4 candles on the steps of the Presbytery to light during elevations? [[Reading Notes/Ceremonies of the Dominican Rite#^5sv94m2q3p9|CotDR p4]]
+- 2-4 candles on the steps of the Presbytery to light during elevations? [[Ceremonies of the Dominican Rite|CotDR > p4]].
 	- Should these be used as Sanctus Candles?
 - Do we need a Pulvinar (cushion) for book of Gospels on the Gospel corner of the altar?
 CDR#p2c1a1p1
 - Do we need a cloth to cover the [[Sedilia]]?
 (CDR#p17)